CroftsDeveloper/Quote_Diary/README.md

 - **Password Recovery**: To account for the times that a user forgets their password, a password recovery mechanism will be introduced to enable them to retrieve access to their accounts.
 My list of priorities for future development starts with this.

+- **Amin Features / Panel**: An important next step is going to be to implement an admin panel.
+Administrators will soon be able to oversee user accounts.
+This panel will act as a central oversight point, guaranteeing the platform's quality and integrity and offering the means to promptly handle user requests and content problems.

 - **Favorites System**: I had planned to include a feature that lets users favourite quotes.
 This would improve the user experience by making it easier for users to browse through a sisable collection of quotes by sorting them according to their favourites.
 This will be implemented in future development

 - **Export Quotes to Email**: There were plans to introduce a tool that allows users to export the quote list to email, giving them the freedom to send their quote data outside of the platform.
 Time constraints prevented this feature from being considered during the present development stage, but it will still be a priority for updates in the future.